jacoscaz/quadstore/README.md

 GRAPH-2             SOURCE              LINKEDIN
 ```

-Quadstore is a LevelDB-backed graph database for Node.js and the browser
-with native support for quads, the RDF/JS interface specification, complex
-searches and SPARQL queries.

 Quadstore heavily borrows from [LevelGraph's approach to storing tuples][i1],
 maintaining multiple indexes each of which deals with a different permutation
 of quad terms.
 In that sense, Quadstore is an alternative to [LevelGraph][i3]